mia-platform/integration-connector-agent/docs/processors/15_filter.md

 It is possible to filter events using the CEL expression language.

+CEL expression contains 2 different data which is possible to use:

+- `eventType` (*string*): the event type taken from the incoming event;
+- `data` (*object*): the input event.
+It is possible to access all the fields using the dot notation.

 The following are a set of examples which could be useful to filter events.

 #### String equality